Anne-Wangary/Keja/README.md

 # Keja
-An SQL project of how an agent can manage their databases of the many Apartments they are in charge of,
+This project is for a real estate management company popularly known as an agent in Kenya that helps to in database management.